Whole Life Insurance Rates in 2025

 Life insurance riders can also affect cost

-Accelerated Terminal Illness or Living Benefit rider allows you to access a portion of the death benefit if you have a terminal or serious medical issue.
+Accelerated Terminal Illness or Living Benefit rider allows you to access a portion of the death benefit if you have a terminal or chronic illness.
 This can help with medical bills and hospice care and is deducted from the insurance policy's total amount.

-Accidental death rider pays an added death benefit if you are killed in an accident.
+Accidental death rider pays an added death benefit if you die as a result of an accident.

 Critical illness rider provides a lump sum that can be used to cover medical treatment if you are diagnosed with a life-threatening condition or illness.
 The amount used will be deducted from the total death benefit.